How to tell effective stories with video: focus on pain points and benefits

 That sounds so logical; it almost seems too obvious to even bother stating it.
-But I saw many companies trying to overcome flawed processes by simply applying technology to them – hoping that the automation of the processes would somehow resolve those flaws.
-They often didn’t.
+But I saw many companies trying to overcome flawed processes by simply applying technology to them—hoping that the automation of the processes would somehow resolve those flaws.

-Three decades later and I’ve since concluded that my First Rule of Process Automation isn’t limited to just manufacturing – and can also be applied to marketing automation.
+Three decades later and I’ve since concluded that my First Rule of Process Automation isn’t limited to manufacturing.
+It can also be applied to marketing automation.

-Now allow me to clarify my point here: marketing automation tools can be extremely valuable platforms that significantly improve your ability to attract new prospects, build your mindshare, and nurture customer relationships over time while boosting your ability to accurately measure your marketing results and ROI.
+Allow me to clarify my point: marketing automation tools can be extremely valuable platforms that significantly improve your ability to attract new prospects, build your mindshare, and nurture customer relationships over time while boosting your ability to accurately measure your marketing results and ROI.

 But that doesn’t stop my First Rule of Process Automation from being equally applied to marketing automation: if you automate a flawed marketing process, you’ll likely end up with automated but flawed marketing.

-And so it’s vital to evaluate your marketing processes to identify where those flaws exist before you implement your marketing automation system.
-You need to map out your entire customer relationship lifecycle to determine exactly what your potential customers want to hear from you (they’ll typically respond better to useful insights and knowledge – versus a constant barrage of offers), and how often (it may not be as often as you think).
-Where marketing automation often falls flat, it’s due to the lack of resources and commitment to producing the necessary content.
+So it’s vital to evaluate your marketing processes to identify where those flaws exist before you implement your marketing automation system.
+Map out your entire customer relationship lifecycle to determine exactly what your potential customers want to hear from you (they’ll typically respond better to useful insights and knowledge versus a constant barrage of offers) and how often (it may not be as often as you think).

-A 2013 study by the LinkedIn B2B Technology Marketing Group identified the top 5 challenges that thwart content marketing efforts:
+Marketing automation often falls flat when you lack the resources and commitment to produce the necessary content.
+A 2013 study by the LinkedIn B2B Technology Marketing Group identified the top 5 challenges that thwart content marketing efforts.

 Mapping and preparing content to your marketing automation initiatives and campaigns are critical to your success.
 Most marketing automation systems offer a mapping process to assist you in this planning effort.
 Don’t ignore this important step.
 And ask yourself these key questions:

-These are just some of the important questions you can use to help you plan for your marketing efforts – and are especially critical if you plan to move to a marketing automation system.
+These are just some of the important questions you can use to help you plan for your marketing efforts.
+They are especially critical if you plan to move to a marketing automation system.
 You may also find that it will serve your planning process to survey or interview your customers to get valuable feedback on their preferred content, delivery vehicles, and frequency.
 Where direct access to customers is difficult, consider getting feedback from your field sales organization and/or channel partners.